 - Temperature swing adsorption (TSA)

 Flue gas produced in chemical process plants contains CO2 in excess.
-We have absorption systems that absorb carbon dioxide but to recovery of CO2, more than 95% and final output CO2 product with 99.99% the process should be well optimised with absorbent and equipments arrangement.
-With respect to absorbent, to achieve the above target the absorbent solvent should have long life with stable chemical structure, good heat transfer properties, viscosity and density be consistent with wide range of temperature and pressure operations.
+We have absorption systems that absorb carbon dioxide but to the recovery of CO2, more than 95% and final output CO2 product with 99.99% the process should be well optimised with absorbent and equipments arrangement.
+With respect to absorbent, to achieve the above target the absorbent solvent should have a long life with stable chemical structure, good heat transfer properties, viscosity and density be consistent with the wide range of temperature and pressure operations.

-In this prospective Korea institute of energy research facility have developed an absorbent and process named KIERSOL claiming that it is the best-updated process for carbon capture from flue gas.
+In this prospective Korea Institute of energy research facility have developed an absorbent and process named KIERSOL claiming that it is the best-updated process for carbon capture from flue gas.
 They developed an absorbent using water, K2CO3 and mixture of agents.
 This process if designed to use solid adsorbents than it could even be used to CO2 capture from automobile exhaust.